flifox/hello-word/README.md

 # Introduction:

 We all are familiar with Jarvis' AI assistant robot from “Iron Man'' movies and Marvel series.
 It has always been a dream of programmers to make something on their own.
-The I tried to make my own smart computer program using Python and Arduino programming. that understands human natural languages through voice commands or text and performs tasks for the user.
+Then I tried to make my own smart computer program using Python and Arduino programming. that understands human natural languages through voice commands or text and performs tasks for the user.